Scott Simms, CEO & Executive Director

 Michael Deen, Policy Director

 Michael Deen is currently the Policy Director at the Public Power Council (PPC) in 2013 as a Senior Policy Analyst.
-His current work at PPC takes an analytical focus towards a variety of power supply and transmission issues at BPA and throughout the region.
+His work at PPC takes an analytical focus towards a variety of power supply and transmission issues at BPA and throughout the region.
 Most recently prior to joining PPC, he was a consultant with Regulatory and Cogeneration Services (RCS) and worked primarily as an expert witness on a variety of power supply, rate design, and regulatory policy issues on behalf of large industrial customers.
 Before RCS, Deen held energy-related positions in Portland that included time as a Policy Analyst with PPC as well as an associate position at the consulting firm of McCullough Research.
 Deen holds an MBA in Business Analytics from Oregon State University is a graduate of Reed College in Portland where he studied psychology, statistics, and economics with academic distinction.